nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - `add buy milk \from 12 Oct 3pm \to 4pm` <br>

 > **Remarks:** <br>
-> - See the table of acceptable date and time formats below
+> - See Fig 1. for acceptable date and time formats.

 **Deadline** <br>
 Add a task that has a deadline with the `\by` key.